- About 2040

 We can even help you set up a virtual discussion following the film to enable you to share the experience with your audience.
 You can also request a Q&A with Director Damon Gameau.
 Once your booking is confirmed we will send you a Community Screening Toolkit packed with useful info, tips and resources for hosting a successful screening event.

-If you are in the United Kingdom or Ireland please fill in the online form here.
+If you are in the United States, the United Kingdom or Ireland please fill in the online form here.

 OTHER COUNTRIES: We’re working with our international distributors to bring digital screening options to the territories that 2040 has been released in.
 The impacts of the COVID-19 pandemic on international release plans are continually evolving and we are looking into the best ways to share ‘2040’ widely and reach audiences all around the world.
 You can sign up to the Regeneration mailing list and follow @2040Film on Facebook, Twitter and Instagram and we’ll keep you updated on all the latest news.

 ‘2040’ is now available for schools in Australia, New Zealand, the United Kingdom and Ireland, to utilise the film as a learning tool or host on-site screenings for the whole school community, including fundraisers.
 Once you’ve purchased your copy, we will send you a link to download our School Action Toolkit and add you to our schools mailing list (optional).